 Get your document legalised

 You can get certain official UK documents ‘legalised’ by asking the Legalisation Office to confirm that the signature, stamp or seal is from a UK public official.
-You might need to do this if an official in another country has asked you to provide a UK document and they’ve said it must be legalised.
+You might need to do this if an official in another country asks you to provide a UK document, and they’ve said it must be legalised.

 Create a checklist of things you need to do